jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/querier-writeup/index.md

 </div>

 In this challenge, we saw some insecure configurations such as saved credentials in plain text in code.
-We also learned how to start an `SMB` server in our machine to capture hashes and finally, we learned and used some important tools for pentesting in `Windows` like `Impacket`, `Nishang`, and `PowerSploit`.
+We also learned how to start an SMB server in our machine to capture hashes and finally, we learned and used some important tools for pentesting in Windows like Impacket, Nishang, and PowerSploit.